 A: Our purpose is to care for the mental health of Joliet Firefighters and their Families.
 In addition, we will not turn other responsers or their families if they are in need.

 Q: Is it true that annually there are more firefighter suicides than line of duty deaths (LODD)?

-A: Unfortunately, yes.
-The firefighter suicide rate is far higher than the firefighter LODD rate.
-According to the National Fire Protection Association (NFPA), there were 60 LODDs in 2017.
-Compare that to 91 suicides in the same year.
-This is a startlingly high number.
+A: Unfortunately yes, many more.
+The firefighter suicide total is far higher than the firefighter LODD total from all causes.
+According to the National Fire Protection Association (NFPA), from 2015-2019, there were 794 firefighter deaths recorded.
+Of these, 485 (61.1%) were suicides and 309 (38.9%) were LODD.
 Mental health care and identification of illness in the fire service must improve.
 Peer Support is a good start.